Behavioral Activation in the Treatment of Depression

 -Johann Wolfgang von Goethe-

-People usually make the mistake of thinking that to carry out projects or carry out activities, they always have to feel willing or motivated in some way.
-If not, they tend to think it’s better to leave it for another time when they feel more like it.
+You usually make the mistake of thinking that to carry out projects or activities, you must feel willing or motivated in some way.
+If not, you tend to think it’s better to leave it for another time when you feel more like it.

-However, these kinds of thoughts can end up trapping them.
-This is especially the case if they feel depressed.
+However, these kinds of thoughts can end up trapping you.
+This is especially the case if you feel depressed.
 That’s because motivation only appears after continuous activation and not vice versa.
 In other words, action precedes motivation.

 Experts came to this conclusion a few years ago.
 This was due to the results of a study on the efficacy of Beck’s Cognitive Therapy.
 The study was conducted by Jacobson, Dobson, et al.